Skip to main content

 Olim get free Kupat Holim enrolment from day 1 with absorption registration.
 Supplemental cover common for private specialist access and some elective procedures.

-ItalySSN (Servizio Sanitario Nazionale) after Permesso di Soggiorno + Anagrafe registration; non-residents may register via voluntary contribution
+IT flag ItalySSN (Servizio Sanitario Nazionale) after Permesso di Soggiorno + Anagrafe registration; non-residents may register via voluntary contribution

 Free at point of use; small co-pays for some specialist visits